Shedeur Sanders’ dramatic fall to Day 3 of the NFL draft is still baffling

 Other players have had more controlling dads.
 Archie Manning forced the Chargers to trade Eli Manning to the Giants in 2004.
 John Elway refused to play for the Colts in 1983.

 ESPN’s Mel Kiper, who covered his 42nd NFL draft, had Sanders listed as the top quarterback on his board.
-He was “disgusted” by the freefall and ranted about Sanders several times.
+He said he was “disgusted” by the free fall and spoke strongly about Sanders several times.

 “I think there’s a lot of perspective that isn’t reality in regards to Shedeur and Deion,” Kiper said.